Date: 6 January 2015. Holiday Invitations

 Recently a few friends and I were chatting about

-the invites we'd received to join folks for Christmas day.
-Some
+the invites we had received to join folks for Christmas day.

 described as *nodding acquaintances.
-We joked about the potential for
+We laughed about the

 *Nodding acquaintance:

 Someone you nod 'hello' to in passing.
-Usually it's an individual
+Usually this is an individual

-with whom you've never had a penetrating conversation and
+with whom you ave never had a penetrating conversation and

 could not name if your life depended upon it.